 A TI-84 Plus graphing calculator is required of all students enrolled in this course.
+Online sections require students to take all tests in an approved college testing center.

 Take All: DMA-010, DMA-020, and DMA-030

 MAT 121 - Algebra/Trigonometry I